jhudsl/tidyversecourse/docs/02-get-data.md

 * Right Join - keep all observations in `y`
 * Full Join - keep *any* observations in `x` *or* `y`

-Let's break down exactly what we mean by this using just a small toy example from the `artists` and `albums` tables from the `chinook` database.
+Let's break down exactly what we mean by this using just a small toy example from the `artists` and `albums` tables from the `company` database.
 Here you see three rows from the `artists` table and four rows from the `albums` table

 ![small parts of the `albums` and `artist` tables](https://docs.google.com/presentation/d/18NcOwo7PvEgs71mVbvCxawDFLNftxPqUpuTNnKv-C_M/export/png?id=18NcOwo7PvEgs71mVbvCxawDFLNftxPqUpuTNnKv-C_M&pageid=g3a5854d1ae_0_88)